Schools Capital Art Fund - successful projects

 Flights of Fancy

-Children will explore creatures of flight such as birds, butterflies and bats.
-They will study the shapes of these creatures made in flight; produce sketches, collages and wire drawings to create large, outdoor metal and ceramic sculpture piece approx. 2m in height.
+Children from Stoneydown Park explored creatures of flight such as birds, butterflies and bats.
+They studied the shapes of these creatures made in flight; produced sketches, collages and wire drawings to create large, outdoor metal and ceramic sculpture pieces made from recycled materials.

 St. Mary’s Catholic Primary School

 The children will work on a mosaic project.

 Newport Primary School

 Pupils will take part in landscape design and sculpture workshops to create a Sensory Sculpture Garden – with 3D sustainable sculptures created by each year group set within the natural environment

 Murals will be created by the children that will be displayed on the school gates depicting the local history of Chingford.